Inquire Now

 Bachelor of Science in Nursing (BSN) students complete a curriculum that includes a combination of nursing, general education and supporting courses.
 Laboratory and clinical practice, which is a part of the curriculum, begins in the first semester and extends throughout the program.
 A variety of healthcare agencies in the community are used for clinical experience.
 The BSN program is designed as a day program and is to be completed through full-time study over 3 years.
 All BSN graduates are required to complete a minimum of 128 hours, at least 30 of which must be completed at College of Saint Mary.
 Graduates of the BSN program are eligible to take the National Council of State Board of Nursing (NCLEX-RN) examination for registered nurses.
 The BSN program is approved by the Nebraska Board of Nursing.

-Read the Nursing Student Manual
+Read the BSN Student Manual

 BSN Program Outcomes